 Solo-Ensemble.com is an annual membership which lets you manage unlimited contests.
 We have a simple pricing model based on the size of the contests you will run (number of participating schools).

-Participating schools do not pay any money to Solo-Ensemble.com – although we encourage every school to consider the Single plan for internal contests!
+Participating schools do not pay any money to Solo-Ensemble.com – although we encourage every school to leverage a District subscription (or consider the Single plan) for internal contests!

-3 The District Subscription is ideal for larger school districts that anticipate the need for more than 10 concurrent contests (websites).
+2 The District Subscription is ideal for larger school districts that anticipate the need for more than 10 concurrent contests (websites).
 This comprehensive subscription plan allows a school district (or equivalent organization) to create as many contest sites as needed for itself and its member schools for as long as the District annual subscription is maintained.
-A Group Discount is unnecessary at this level because any school in the district can create and maintain their own Solo-Ensemble.com website at no additional cost.

 If you need to upgrade your plan, you will only need to pay the difference between plan sizes.
 Upgrading will restart your subscription period, so that you will have a full year on the new plan.